Ski boots worn by the Arctic Sami people of northern Norway. ( Don Hurlbert)

 October 27, 2015

 Anthropologists who study Arctic cultures have discovered that it's quite a hospitable place for those who figure out how to get by.
-Hundreds of cultures have occupied the Arctic over time and these communities have adapted to life on the ice.
-They invented a variety of ways to get around and find the resources they need.
+Hundreds of cultures have occupied the Arctic over time.
+These communities have adapted to life on the ice, inventing a variety of ways to get around and find the resources they need.
 Skis, dogsleds, reindeer, kayaks and snowmobiles have helped Arctic people connect with each other and the natural resources.

-Natural resources that sustain Arctic life include huge concentrations of marine mammals, including bowhead whales and ringed seals and massive herds of land animals such as caribou.
-An Arctic mammal offers a full set of essential supplies.
-From clothing to food to cooking oils, plus bones to make tools or boat frames.
+Natural resources that sustain Arctic life include huge concentrations of marine mammals such as bowhead whales and ringed seals and massive herds of land animals such as caribou.
+An Arctic mammal offers a full set of essential supplies, from clothing to food to cooking oils, plus bones to make tools or boat frames.

 Both people and the wildlife they depend on are intimately connected to Arctic conditions.
-Small changes in temperature lead to large changes in sea ice.
-The temperatures spur migrations and adaptations of animals and people.
+Small changes in temperature lead to large changes in sea ice, spurring migrations and adaptations of animals and people.
 For thousands of years, Arctic people have been adjusting to seasonal fluctuations and longer-term climate changes.

 Find out more about how people in the Arctic adapt to changing conditions.
 Join us on Thursday, Nov.
-5, 2015, for a Smithsonian Science How live webcast.
-It is titled Culture and Climate Change in the Arctic and airs at 11 a.m. and 2 p.m.
+5, 2015, for a Smithsonian Science How live webcast on Culture and Climate Change in the Arctic, airing at 11 a.m. and 2 p.m.
 EST on the Q?rius website.
 Archaeologist Dr. Bill Fitzhugh from the National Museum of Natural History will appear live to discuss and answer questions.
 Get teaching resources to support your webcast experience.

 CRITICAL THINKING QUESTION